Nolan-Burkhart/HealthFest-Generator/README.md

 # HealthFest-Generator

-Creates HealthFest schedules for students.
+A program created to generate schedules for HealthFest.